Virtual Machine Migration

 VM Evacuation Prerequisites

 - VM evacuation can only be performed for VMs using Ephemeral Shared Storage or Block Storage Volumes.
-If the VM is using Ephemeral Local Storage, evacuation can not work as virtual machine disk can not be copied over from the source host to a target host.
+If the VM is using Ephemeral Local Storage, evacuation can not work as the virtual machine disk can not be copied over from the source host to a target host.

 - All hosts within the virtualized cluster must meet CPU Model Pre-requisites for VM evacuation to work.
 Read more about CPU Models.